Socompa: Regional

 The style of subduction has changed over time.
-About 27 million years ago, the Farallon Plate which hitherto had been subducting beneath South America broke up and the pace of subduction increased, causing increased volcanism.
-Around the same time, after the Eocene, the subduction angle increased beneath the Altiplano and caused the development of this plateau either from magmatic underplating and/or from crustal shortening; eventually the crust there became much thicker.
+About 27 million years ago, the Farallon Plate had been subducting beneath South America but broke up and the pace of subduction increased, leading to greater levels of volcanism.
+Around the same epoch, after the Eocene, the subduction angle increased beneath the Altiplano and caused the development of this plateau either from magmatic underplating and/or from crustal shortening; eventually the crust there became much thicker.

 Local

 Socompa forms a northeast-trending alignment with neighbouring volcanoes such as Pular and Pajonales, which reach elevations of about 6000 m; Socompa is their youngest member.
 The presence of two calderas southeast and east of Socompa has been inferred.
 Monogenetic volcanoes were active in the area as well during the Pliocene and Quaternary and generated lava flows.
-One of these centres is El Negrillar just north of the collapse deposit, which was active during the Pleistocene and formed andesite-basaltic andesite lavas unlike the eruption products of Socompa itself.
+One of these centres is El Negrillar just north of the collapse deposit, which was active during the Pleistocene and issued andesite-basaltic andesite lavas unlike the eruption products of Socompa itself.